 The world we live in today is different than the ancient world.
 The specific issues of politics, ethics, technology, and knowledge have changed dramatically, and will continue to change.
 It is our job, as students of the text, to listen to God in the Word and in the World, and to discern the movement of the Holy Spirit, then and now.
 More than that, we are invited to follow where the Spirit leads as we listen.

 With that said, there is a lot of Bible Study material on this site, and hopefully more will come.
-CLICK HERE to explore my illustrated Bible Bookshelf (yep, I cartooned my way through the Bible.
+Enjoy the journey.